Purpose now email book

 The best membership site WordPress plugin

 If you’re a creator or entrepreneur who already has an existing website, you might be turned off from transitioning to a full-on membership site platform.
-While we think that transition is most definitely worth it in the long run, an alternative is using a plugin like Memberful.
+While we think that transition is most definitely worth it in the long run, using a plugin like Memberful is an option.

 memberful

 Memberful is a decent membership site platform that can integrate with a pre-existing WordPress website.
-It makes it possible to sell courses, a basic community, and digital and physical goods.
+It makes it possible to sell courses, a basic community, and physical and digital goods with WordPress.

-Since Memberful is built to work best on WordPress websites (although it can work in a more limited capacity on others) that means you’ll get a variety of integration options.
+Since Memberful is built to work best on WordPress websites (although it can work in a more limited capacity on others), you’ll get various integration options.
 You can monetize your membership through Stripe, create transactional emails, utilize a custom domain, accept different currencies, and much more.

 Memberful- uses

-Memberful lets to create special promotions, discounts, and coupons, to boost sales throughout the year.
+Memberful lets you create special promotions, discounts, and coupons, to boost sales throughout the year.

 Memberful features